 For Law students-

-Tell me about a case that you discussed this week in university Why is this case significant?
+- Tell me about a case that you discussed this week in university and why is this case significant?

 For business/ finance students-

 - What tools will you use to help you value a firm?

 - Or what is the difference between investment management and investment banking?